On the parton picture of Froissart asymptotic behavior: 7. Conclusion

-If for a while forget about the hard component of \Fd, then the case of the critical Froissaron with gray \Fd seams more promising (some details are in \cite{Kan1} ).~ It is possible that such a behavior can be found in regge approach as a limiting case of the critical pomeron \cite{ABMPT}.
-Here we have a big fluctuation of the density on a scale of all \Fd.
-Moreover, the soft components of \Fd evolve independently from hard one, and the distribution of hard hard component fluctuation can ``repeat'' the distribution of soft one.
-If this really takes place one can have also the c.m.s. transparency $T \sim 1$.~ But the critical \Fd can meet with the fine tuning of various pomeron parameters in the regge approach.~~ Maybe, some effects in nonperturbative QCD can make such a model of \Fd natural.
-It would be interesting if there were also traces of such fluctuations in the data at accelerator energies.
+If for a while forget about the hard component of \Fd, then the case of the critical Froissaron with grey \Fd seams more promising (some details are in \cite{Kan1} ).~ It is possible that such a behavior can be found in the regge approach as a limiting case of the critical pomeron \cite{ABMPT}.
+In this case we can have a large fluctuation of parton density of all sizes up to $\bar{R}(Y)$. ~Moreover, because the soft components of \Fd evolve independently from the hard ones, and the distribution of hard component fluctuation can ``repeat'' the distribution of the soft one.
+If this really takes place, one can have also the cms transparency $T \sim 1$.~ But the critical \Fd can meet with fine tuning of various pomeron parameters in the regge approach.~~ Maybe, some effects in the nonperturbative QCD can make such a model of \Fd more natural.
+It would be interesting if there were also traces of such fluctuations in the data already at accelerator energies.